polskapeeps/GrindTime-WrkHrs/readme.md

 2. Open `index.html` in any modern web browser
 3. Start tracking your time!

-Alternatively, you can access the live version at: [your-github-pages-url-here]
+Alternatively, you can access the application by hosting it on any static web server or GitHub Pages.

 ### Usage